EPA Certified Fireplace Buyer's Guide

 In the 1980s, the EPA created regulations for wood stoves because cities were being consumed by pollution, a major source of which was wood stove emissions.
 Over the next thirty years, more regulations were put into place until wood stove pollution was under control.

-As of 2020, wood stoves are required to limit pollution output to 2 – 2.5 grams per hour.
+As of 2020, wood stoves are required to limit pollution output from 2 to 2.5 grams per hour, based on one of two testing methods.
 That is a huge improvement from the nearly 8 gram an hour limit that was put in place during the late 80s.
 While these regulations put a damper on the wood stove industry in the beginning, and the final cost for consumers climbed a bit, there are many benefits that come from having an EPA certified high efficiency stove.

 In this article, we will discuss all those benefits.
 A few of them include low particulate output, greater heat output, and less wood use.
 You can also enjoy the benefit of having the look of a built-in fireplace with the heat output of a wood burning stove.